 Travel Tip: There is a Route 66 Mural commemorating Wesley "Shorty" Ruble, a beloved McLean barber, and a Bench with cutouts of a man, child, and dog in downtown McLean that makes a fine photo op!
 ATLANTA A towering Smiley Face Water Tower, the concessional result of a squabble over which baseball team (Cubs or Cardinals) would be painted on the tower, beckons you to stop at this quaint town.
 The Bunyon Giant, a 19-foot tall Muffler Man statue holding a hot dog, stands guard over Atlanta's main drag, and the Historic Palms Grill Café Sign and Missy's Sweet Shoppe, Arch Street Artisans Shop and more.
-For some gaming utopia, check out the Route 66 Arcade Museum which has an array of classic games from the 1930s-1970s, some of which you can still play!
-Don't miss the Atlanta Public Library, which has operated continuously as a library since its establishment in 1908.
-Its unique 40foot stone tower houses a 1909 Seth Thomas clock that is still being wound by hand each week.
-Be sure to check out the new American Giants Museum recently completed, is a unique attraction centered on Muffler Men and Roadside Giants!
-Did You Know?
+Another stop is the Atlanta Public Museum, Where Atlanta's Stories Come to Life.
+Step into a world of history and fascinating stories about the people, businesses and artifacts of Atlanta.
+And be sure to visit the Route 66 Arcade Museum, located inside the Museum to enjoy playing classic video and pinball games from the 1970's -1990's. all set to Free Play for your enjoyment.
+Be sure to check out the new American Giants Museum recently completed, is a unique attraction centered on Muffler Men and Did You Know?
 The Atlanta Public Library, with its gilded rotunda and eight symmetrical sides, is Illinois' only octagonalshaped public library.
+Roadside Giants!